-While millions of Americans struggle with the reality of mental health conditions– whether they themselves have mental health conditions or their loved ones, background and identity of an individual can make access to mental health treatment much more difficult.
+While millions of Americans struggle with the reality of mental health conditions– whether they themselves have mental health conditions or their loved ones, the background and identity of an individual can make access to mental health treatment much more difficult.

 In many minority communities, mental health problems are increased by less access to care, cultural stigma, and are more likely to use emergency departments (minorities are more likely to reach an extreme point like suicidality, panic attacks, heart attacks, due to mental health issues).

-Minorities are less likely to receive diagnosis and treatment for their mental illness, have less access to mental health services and often receive a poorer quality of mental health care.
+Minorities are less likely to receive diagnosis and treatment for their mental illness, have less access to mental health services, and often receive a poorer quality of mental health care.

 Studies suggest that racial minority groups and sexual minority groups show higher levels of anxiety, depression, suicidal tendencies, post-traumatic stress disorder (PTSD), and other mental health disorders.
 This can be explained by society’s deep-rooted prejudice towards such stigmatized minority groups.
-In many cases, this causes major feelings of rejection, estrangement, and harassment amongst these communities.
+In many cases, this causes major feelings of rejection, estrangement, and harassment in these communities.

 While many may assume that this month focuses on the ethnic, cultural, or racial, underrepresented populations of America, this month also includes others who are overlooked when it comes to mental health treatment.
-This includes, but is not limited to religious groups, education levels, refugees, immigrants, and those who identify with the LGBTQ community.
+This includes but is not limited to religious groups, education levels, refugees, immigrants, and those who identify with the LGBTQ community.

 The importance of dedicating the month of July as National Minority Mental Health Awareness Month is that it shines a light on the mental health struggles that are unique to these groups of people.
 For example, how does a child of undocumented status receive therapy after experiencing trauma?
-National Minority Mental Health Awareness Month provides both answers and resources to questions like this for those who need help, and also spreads information and awareness to those who do not recognize that these kinds of issues exist.
+National Minority Mental Health Awareness Month provides both answers and resources to questions like this for those who need help and also spreads information and awareness to those who do not recognize that these kinds of issues exist.

 Mental Health America has compiled information on its website to assist various communities: